FabricLabs/fabric/whitepaper.md

 source of "truth", instead being replaced by a more individually-oriented "perspective" of truth.
 In aggregate, these truths become quite "fuzzy", requiring a specific frame of reference to discern a relative truth.

+These offer **strong eventual consistency** as described in "[Conflict-free replicated data types][conflict-free-datatypes]" (Shapiro, Marc; Preguiça, Nuno; Baquero, Carlos; Zawirski, Marek (2011-10-10).
+"Conflict-free replicated data types".
+SSS'11 Proceedings of the 13th international conference on Stabilization, safety, and the security of distributed systems.
+Springer-Verlag Berlin, Heidelberg: 386–400.)

 Fabric facilitates this value exchange by using cryptographic tokens, which provide a medium of exchange that is free of outside influence or external